Provincial Route 36 (Buenos Aires)

-Provincial Route 36 is a 155 km long paved highway located in the eastern province of Buenos Aires, in Argentina, which joins the Matanza River in the city of Avellaneda and the junction with Provincial Route 11, next to Samborombón Bay, 7 km southeast of Pipinas.
+Provincial Route 36 is a 155 km long paved highway located in the eastern province of Buenos Aires, in Argentina.
+It joins the Matanza River in the city of Avellaneda and the junction with Provincial Route 11, next to Samborombón Bay, 7 km southeast of Pipinas.

 Names of avenues

 As this route passes through urban crossings, the different municipalities give it different names depending on the partido it crosses: